Dance Place: School

 Dance Place offers a variety of classes for children and adults in styles including modern, African, and hip hop.
 Dance Place's school is focused on training adults in modern and West African dance, and youth in creative movement.
 Additionally, resident company Coyaba Dance Theater runs the Coyaba Academy, an African dance training program for children.

 Community resource

 During the school year, Dance Place runs the Creative Education Center after school program, and over the summer Dance Place runs a Summer Camp for under-privileged youth.
 Dance Place also holds inreach performances in its theater for DC schools and has a Family Series of performances appropriate for children.

 Directors

 Carla Perlo is the founder and Executive/Artistic Director of Dance Place.
 The Co-Director is Deborah Riley.
-They bout worked together toward the development of Dance Place.
+They both worked together toward the development of Dance Place.

 Carla is dancer, choreographer and teacher, Ms. Perlo has had an active career for over twenty-five years.
 As a solo performer, artistic director of Perlo/Bloom and Company and most recently of Carla & Company, Ms. Perlo continues to teach dance and lecture at universities, colleges and community centers throughout the region including American University, George Mason University, George Washington University and Montgomery College.